-Walking Challenges are a great way to encourage people to walk more, particularly if they are part of a team completing against other walkers.
+Walking or step challenges are a great way to encourage people to walk more, particularly if they are part of a team competing against other walkers.
 You can use a fitness tracker or purchase pedometers from sports shops or online and encourage participants to join in the challenges (unless they are currently inactive, in which case they should consult a doctor before starting an exercise programme).
 The Irish Heart Foundation runs in-house walking challenges.
 See www.irishheart.ie